Trojanized SRBMiner 3.2.5 Package in the Wild

 This is social engineering, not a drive-by download.
 Each step of the attacker’s process is deliberately chosen to lower the target’s guard:

 - Produce a working tutorial.
-The YouTube video demonstrates a rig that actually mines, because the miner binary in the tarball is a real working miner (cover).
-Visual proof is persuasive — a video showing accepted shares rolling in is worth a thousand “trust me”s.
+The YouTube videos demonstrate rigs that actually mine, because the miner binary in the tarball is a real working miner (cover) and the flightsheet’s

 - Seed into new-miner channels.
-Drop the tarball link into Discord channels where newcomers ask for setup help.
+Drop the anotepad or tarball link into Discord channels where newcomers ask for setup help.
 The payload runs on first stats poll; the attacker doesn’t need the victim to do anything beyond “follow the tutorial.”

-- Count on community moderators not auditing tarballs.
-Almost no coin Discord has the resources to reverse-engineer every “helpful” tarball posted to its mining channel.
-A friendly-looking user with a YouTube channel looks like a community member, not a threat.
+- Count on community moderators not auditing tarballs or flightsheets.
+Almost no coin Discord has the resources to reverse-engineer every “helpful” tarball posted to its mining channel, or to compare the

 A working YouTube tutorial and a friendly Discord post are not trust signals.
 The attacker’s video almost certainly demonstrates a rig that mines correctly — because it does.
 The harm is inside h-stats.sh, running as root, on the rig the viewer just lovingly configured.
 If you are a new miner: only trust miner downloads from the official project repository for that miner, and verify the SHA256 every single time.
 If you run a coin Discord: consider a pinned “do not trust tarballs posted here unless they come from the official project” notice at the top of the mining channel.